 If there is a particular reason for urgency (i.e. risk of self-harm) please call 020 3316 8100 to discuss this.

 In the interim, it helps us if you have been able to complete the language assessments requested as it gives us more time in our session to focus on stammering.
 If you are not sure whether to continue the therapy that you are already doing or pause it while the family wait for their MPC assessment then call our helpline 020 3316 8100 to discuss this.

 The best person to attend with a family is the therapist who will then carry out therapy with the child or young person should further local therapy be agreed.

 If you have just recently met the family please be ready to briefly talk us through, in broad terms, what therapy they have already had, how they got on and any other speech and language concerns.

-If you prefer to attend by Skype please discuss this with the family and, if they agree, then email [email protected] or call 020 3316 8100 to let us know.
-You will be sent the relevant therapist’s Skype name.
-You will need to send a contact request and then Skype in at the appointment time.
+If you prefer to attend remotely please discuss this with the family and, if they agree, then email [email protected] or call 020 3316 8100 to let us know.
+You will be sent information about how this with you.
+We use Zoom, Skype or Teams for telehealth appointments.

 At the appointment

 We will spend 5 minutes or so with you before we start the assessment to find out what you are hoping for from the session and also to catch up on any relevant information about your client that isn’t covered by referral information.
 It helps us to know something about your own level of experience working with people who stammer, any training that you have done either with the MPC or elsewhere and what is provided locally for children or young people who stammer.